Video Monetization

 Future members might stick around because of your message, personality, or things you teach them.

-In the case of fitness membership sites, for example, people might have join your membership because they want to be a fit parent that doesn’t get out of breath chasing their children around the playground.
+In the case of fitness membership sites, for example, people might have joined your membership because they want to be fit parents who don’t get out of breath chasing their children around the playground.

 Once you know why they come, pinpoint what your audience loves about your content and establish your shared values.
 Knowing these things will help you establish your niche and set you apart from other content creators in the field—2 major elements that will help when selling your membership.